wenet-e2e/wenet/IPU_README.md

 # WeNet on IPU
-This is the repo we made minimized changes on the WeNet to allow it running on Graphcore IPU, currently we support training on `wenetspeech` dataset, and it is easy to make a little changes to run with other dataset.
+This project is a minimal modification to WeNet to allow it to run on Graphcore IPU, currently we support training on `wenetspeech` dataset, and it is easy to make a little changes to run with other dataset.